Exceptional Case Funding for Special Education Tribunal Appeals

 Legal Aid for First Tier Tribunal Special Educational Needs and Disability (SEND) appeals is only available through the telephone gateway.
 This is known as ‘legal help’ and only covers the preparation of a SEND appeal up until the final hearing.

-Our office in Lancaster deals with legal help education cases but these are almost exclusively by providing telephone or remote advice, rather than face to face advice.
-And unfortunately for SEND appeals, it doesn’t include representation at the final hearing.
 By contrast, Upper Tribunal appeals are eligible to apply for Legal Aid to fund legal representation as long as they meet the means and merits tests.

 As a result, it’s normal that the parent or young person bringing a SEND appeal is forced to represent themselves at the final hearing, unless they can privately pay a Solicitor or Barrister.
-And most of the well known SEND charities are overwhelmed with requests for representation at SEND appeal final hearings.
+And most of the well-known SEND charities are overwhelmed with requests for representation at SEND appeal final hearings.

 One way to get representation and to level the playing field for the parent at a final SEND appeal hearing would be to get Exceptional Case Funding.

-Applying for Exceptional Case Funding
+Case study: Applying for Exceptional Case Funding

-The prospective adoptive parents would have struggled to deal with the legal complexities of the appeal, let alone finance the legal representation for a 2 day hearing, plus the £2,000 cost of the experts attending the hearing.
+The prospective adoptive parents would have struggled to deal with the legal complexities of the appeal, let alone finance the legal representation for a 2-day hearing, plus the £2,000 cost of the experts attending the hearing.

 In May 2020, Coram CLC announced that another Exceptional Case Funding application had been successful.
 Both applications had support from Ollie Persey of the Public Law Project (PLP).